emipa606/MeleePlease/README.md

 Industrial weapons:

-Shishkebab (75 steel, 2 components, 50 chemfuel, need BiofuelRefining researching) Yeah, it&apos;s the one that burns ghouls and raiders in Fallout.
+Shishkebab (75 steel, 2 components, 50 chemfuel, need BiofuelRefining researching) Yeah, it's the one that burns ghouls and raiders in Fallout.
 Shishkebab can set your opponents on fire when cutting them.
 The weapon itself does not deal great damage, but who really cares damage when you can see the raiders screaming, running stupidly when burned alive?

 Chainsaw (100 steel, 1 components, 20 chemfuel, need BiofuelRefining researching) A tool for cutting trees.
-But yeah, you don&apos;t really see someone use this for trees in Rimworld, but for cutting flesh and bone.
+But yeah, you don't really see someone use this for trees in Rimworld, but for cutting flesh and bone.
 Chainsaw performed well when chopping down your opponents, as well as trees or plants.

 Spacer weapons:

 Driller (150 steel, 4 components, 100 chemfuel, need AdvancedFabrication researching)

 Something you may see on giant robots.
 This is a smaller and mobile version, originally used for mining.
 However, everything in RimWorld is weapon, so why not drilled through your opponents?
-It&apos;s designed for space colonies, thus no really high tech resources is needed.
+It's designed for space colonies, thus no really high tech resources is needed.
 Yet it is still really useful.
-Its self-containing chemfuel engine allows the user to handle the giant machine well, and even boost the user&apos;s speed.
+Its self-containing chemfuel engine allows the user to handle the giant machine well, and even boost the user's speed.

 Stab happy (60 Plasteel, 2 components, 2 advanced components, need AdvancedFabrication researching)

 A high tech knife that can emit strong electric current through bloodstream when cutting into victims, causing severe pain and affected the conscious.
-It gained its name for the strange forced smile-like expression when someone getting electrocuted, seemingly the person gets &quot;happy&quot; when stabbed.
+It gained its name for the strange forced smile-like expression when someone getting electrocuted, seemingly the person gets "happy" when stabbed.
 Note that the knife can down a pawn by painfully shocked, but this does not mean that it is non-lethal.

 GlitterWorld weapon: